 - Overseed with fescue grasses to crowd out weeds.

-BayScaping: Because the Bay Begins at our Front Door
+BayScaping: Because the Bay Begins at Your Front Door

 BayScaping is a “grassroots” outreach program designed to encourage homeowners, businesses, and municipalities to reduce their use of pesticides and fertilizers.
 Developed in partnership with the Maine Board of Pesticides Control, BayScaping recognizes that our lawn care practices can affect the health of Casco Bay.
-You can become a BayScaper by following a six-step plan of environmentally-friendly lawn care – email keeper [at] cascobay [dot] org to request a copy of this six-step guide.
+It has grown into a statewide effort now called YardScaping.
+To learn more, go to yardscaping.org.

 Beyond Pesticides: Tools for Change